USA and the UK

 - Not be eligible for any other way to get U.S. citizenship

-If you are selected, but you do not meet the requirements, your Green Card will not be issued.
+There are strict eligibility requirements for this program.
+If you are selected but do not meet the requirements, your immigrant visa will not be issued.

 How to enter the Diversity Immigrant Visa Program?

-The Green Card Lottery is open every year for four to five weeks.
+The Diversity Visa Program is open every year for four to five weeks.
 It is usually held in the fall but there is no fixed date for it.
 Results are then available in the spring of the following year.

 Once the registrations are open, you can submit your application.
-This is an online form that cannot be downloaded or printed.
-There is no charge for registering, nor fee to enter the lottery.
+This is an online form that cannot be downloaded or printed and must be submitted electronically.
+There is no charge for registering, nor fee to enter the lottery and you can not submit more than one entry.

 If you have a spouse or children at the time of your application, you must include them on your original entry form.
 Otherwise, your case will be disqualified.